-The Marshal considered many factors when setting a fiscal year 2014 budget.
-Amounts available for appropriation in the governmental funds are expected to remain approximately the same as the revenues available for the year ended April 30, 2013.
+The Marshal did not prepare a budget for the upcoming year due to a fund deficit.
+Amounts available for appropriation in the governmental funds are expected to remain approximately the same as the revenues available for the year ended April 30, 2014.
 Due to the negative fund balance, the Marshal is considering a significant decrease in expenditures.